robinzimmer1989/jam-cms/README.md

 **ID restrictions (lowercase only)**
 Field ID's must be lowercase and can't have special characters.
 This is caused by the way ACF field group keys are stored in WordPress (as post_name).

+**Chicken/Egg problem with themes**
+One of the biggest advantages of jamCMS is automated syncing of ACF fields between React code and the WordPress backend.
+This way you can easily reuse components throughout projects.
+That's why it makes a lot of sense to create a reusable theme where everything is already set up.
+But here we encounter a chicken-egg problem with WPGraphQL/gatsby-source-wordpress:
+When connecting a new WordPress instance to an existing theme, Gatsby will complain about missing field types in the GraphQL schema because no ACF fields are set up in the backend yet.
+To avoid this problem you need to comment out the GraphQL queries for ACF fields, save a post to sync the template with WordPress and reactive the GraphQL query again.
+This only needs to happen once and only during the initial set up.

 **Global styles overwrites**
 We’re using Ant Design under the hood and it’s adding global CSS to the site.
 There is no way of preventing this behavior currently.
 There are some open issues for this though and hopefully this will be resolved soon.